JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/Wrestling_with_Jesus.md

 In order for a mutual relationship to exist, there must be some sort of connection between the persons.
 Jesus said something about this connection, when he stated that he was present when “two or three are gathered in my name.”

 The authors of _The Urantia Book_ inform us that Jesus can be present with us through the Spirit of Truth.
-They tell us that when we contact the Spirit of Truth, we in essence contact the personality of Jesus or more exactly, the personality of Christ Michael, our Creator Son. ([UB 194:2.16](/en/The_Urantia_Book/194#p2_16))
+They tell us that when we contact the Spirit of Truth, we in essence contact the personality of Jesus or more exactly, the personality of Christ Michael, our Creator Son. (<a id="a44_279"></a>[UB 194:2.16](/en/The_Urantia_Book/194#p2_16))

 What does this contact feel like? _The Urantia Book_ specifically tells us that when we encounter spiritual truth, the The Spirit of Truth reacts.
 From personal experience, I believe this feeling is spiritual satisfaction, perhaps even elation.